nimbella/command-sets/packages/functions/README.md

 Create a secret named `ibmApiKey` using `/nc secret_create` with the value being an IBM API key which can be obtained at https://cloud.ibm.com/iam/apikeys.

+The default region is London (`eu-gb`).
+You can set your region by creating a secret named `ibmRegionCode`.

 ## Available Commands

 - `namespaces` - List your IBM IAM and Cloud Foundry-based namespaces.